Updated: Sep 4

-There are more recycling materials than demand for them, resulting in an excess amount of waste being stored or placed in landfills because no one is buying it.
-Calgary tried storing 200 tonnes of clamshell plastic containers while waiting for the recycling market to purchase them, however due to storage costs hitting $330,000, they buried the clamshell packaging into the local landfill.
+There are more recycling materials than demand for them, resulting in excess waste being stored or placed in landfills because no one is buying it.
+Calgary tried storing 200 tonnes of clamshell plastic containers while waiting for the recycling market to purchase them; however, due to storage costs hitting $330,000, they buried the clamshell packaging in the local landfill.
 (7)

 Canada is not the only country experiencing a lack of demand issue.
 "A large portion of America's plastic and paper waste used to go from our recycling bins to China, where it was refashioned into everything from shoes to bags to new plastic products.
 But since the end of 2017, China has restricted how much foreign trash—er, recycling—it buys … As a result, The Atlantic reported Tuesday, some American cities and towns are sending all those recyclables directly to the landfill."
 (5)

-When you add up the costs of collecting our recycling only to have to send it to the landfill after paying to sort it and store it, the costs to taxpayers is wasteful.
+When you add up the costs of collecting our recycling, only to have to send it to the landfill after paying to sort it and store it, the costs to taxpayers are wasteful.
 Still, the bigger concern is the cost to the environment, which is irreversible.

-You see the big trucks come and collect your household waste and feel good because you've done your part to help the environment, however, have you thought about what it costs to collect your recycling.
-Not only do municipalities need to buy specialized equipment, hire people, and build a facility to store the recycling until it can be sent to a sorting or conversion facility, it also costs us environmentally due to carbon emissions.
+You see the big trucks come and collect your household waste and feel good because you've done your part to help the environment; however, have you considered what it costs to collect your recycling?
+Not only do municipalities need to buy specialized equipment, hire people, and build a facility to store the recycling until it can be sent to a sorting or conversion facility, but it also costs us environmentally due to carbon emissions.

 Since municipalities send our recycling to sorting facilities as one big pile of garbage, the cost to sort our garbage reduces the profitability for recycling companies, which are overwhelmed with the amount of contaminated material along with the amount of recycling materials available to them.
 If the cost of sorting, bailing, and transporting the material is higher than what manufacturers will pay, our recycling will end up at the landfill.

-Take glass for instance, broken glass can contaminate the paper and plastic products, it is heavy so the cost of transporting it is high, and the cost of sand is lower than the cost of recycled glass, so it costs cities money to recycle it.
+Take glass, for instance; broken glass can contaminate paper and plastic products.
+It is heavy, so the cost of transporting it is high, and the cost of sand is lower than the cost of recycled glass, so it costs cities money to recycle it.
 (4)

 Most of our recycling was purchased by China until they closed their borders to our trash.
-Other developing countries have picked up the contracts, I'm sure you heard about the Canadian recycling company who sent containers of garbage to the Philippines and caused an International crises.
-When you consider the emissions of the trucks and the cargo ships which take our trash to the developing world for conversion, the environmental impact is huge.
-A cargo ship running on diesel will emit as much sulphur into the air as 50 million to 59 million new diesel cars, depending on which study you read.
+Other developing countries have picked up the contracts; I'm sure you heard about the Canadian recycling company that sent shipping containers full of garbage to the Philippines and caused an International crisis.
+The environmental impact is huge when you consider the emissions of the trucks and the cargo ships that take our trash to the developing world for conversion.
+A cargo ship running on diesel will emit as much sulfur into the air as 50 million to 59 million new diesel cars, depending on which study you read.
 (6)

-The demand for recycled materials has decreased due to a number of factors, thinner bottles, lower new resource prices, and the switch to digital from paper consumption.
+The demand for recycled materials has decreased due to thinner bottles, lower new resource prices, and the switch to digital from paper consumption.
 The value of one tonne of recycled material went from $180 in 2011 to $80 in 2015 and has not recovered to a highly profitable level.
-(4) When you consider that, “The value of recovered waste products has plummeted over the past five years, and the amount of effort required to extract them has risen."
-(4) you can see the future of recycling is in trouble without serious innovation.
+(4) When you consider that "The value of recovered waste products has plummeted over the past five years, and the amount of effort required to extract them has risen."
+(4), you can see the future of recycling is in trouble without serious innovation.

 The current system isn't working.
 It's time for an innovative answer.